Ildarik/100-days-of-code/log.md

 **Today's Progress**: On client added routing, login\register components.
 Played with image OCR.

 **Thoughts**: Tutorials without source code for the entire app not very useful

+## Day 67: February 7, 2020 Friday

+**Today's Progress**: Added auth links.
+Improved backend stuff for authentication.

+**Thoughts**: Usually, source code is more expressive than a bunch of text